 Self care is so much more than skin deep.
-New Flax Sleep friend, Victoria Ferguson, is a professional makeup artist and Founder of Vancouver-based clean skincare brand, East 29th.
+New Wilet friend, Victoria Ferguson, is a professional makeup artist and Founder of Vancouver-based clean skincare brand, East 29th.
 Join us as she chats about her journey to creating and connecting with a more mindful self care routine.

 My knowledge of skin has grown rapidly over the years through experimenting with creating formulas of my own.
 In retrospect, it's the relationship that has the most weight in our lives.
 Flare-ups of a combination of texture and tone were common and quite vivid throughout my teens.
 My skin had humble beginnings in a household where skincare wasn't part of the dialogue.